kombolewis/bank-api/README.md

 A simple API built in Laravel to simulate the functionalities of a small banking institution

 ## Documentation
-Documentation is hosted at https://documenter.getpostman.com/view/8835770/2s8YzQVibF
+Documentation is hosted at: <a href="https://documenter.getpostman.com/view/8835770/2s8YzQVibF" target="_blank">Documentation</a>

 ## Installation